History of the iPhone: Beta to production and announcement

 In an effort to bypass the carriers, Jobs approached Motorola.
 On September 7, 2005, Apple and Motorola collaborated to develop the Motorola ROKR E1, the first mobile phone to use iTunes.
-Steve Jobs was unhappy with the ROKR, among other deficiencies, the ROKR E1's firmware limited storage to only 100 iTunes songs to avoid competing with Apple's iPod nano. iTunes Music Store purchases could also not be downloaded wirelessly directly into the ROKR E1 and had to be done through a PC sync.
+Jobs was unhappy with the ROKR, among other deficiencies, the ROKR E1's firmware limited storage to only 100 iTunes songs to avoid competing with Apple's iPod nano. iTunes Music Store purchases could also not be downloaded wirelessly directly into the ROKR E1 and had to be done through a PC sync.
 Apple therefore decided to develop its own phone, which would incorporate the iPod's musical functions into a smartphone.

 Feeling that having to compromise with a non-Apple designer (Motorola) prevented Apple from designing the phone they wanted to make, Apple discontinued support for the ROKR in September 2006, and, after creating a deal with AT&T (at the time still called Cingular), released a version of iTunes that included references to an as-yet unknown mobile phone that could display pictures and video.
 This turned out to be the first iPhone (iPhone 2G).

 On January 9, 2007, Steve Jobs announced the first iPhone at the Macworld convention, receiving substantial media attention.
 On June 11, 2007, Apple announced at the Apple's Worldwide Developers Conference that the iPhone would support third party applications using the Safari engine.
 Third parties would be able to create Web 2.0 applications, which users could access via the Internet.
 Such applications appeared even before the release of the iPhone; the first of these, called OneTrip, was a program meant to keep track of users' shopping lists.

 On June 29, 2007, the first iPhone was released.
 The iPod Touch, which came with an iPhone-style touchscreen to the iPod range, was also released later in 2007.
-The iPad followed in January 27, 2010.
+The iPad followed on January 27, 2010.